-Lots of users are taking part in the Apple Beta Software Program to test out iOS 13 and macOS Catalina early.
+Lots of users are taking part in the Apple Beta Software Program to test out iOS, iPadOS, and macOS early.
 In doing this, they’re able to discover errors Apple needs to fix before a public release of the software.

 This is an exciting way to discover new software early, but using beta software does make your devices more prone to problems.
 This is often a result of the unfinished software on your device, and you may need to wait for the next update to fix it.

-If “Hey Siri” is not working on your AirPods 2, and your connected device is running beta software, you should consider reverting to a stable version of iOS or macOS instead.
+If “Hey Siri” is not working on your AirPods Pro or 2, and your connected device is running beta software, you should consider reverting to a stable version of iOS or macOS instead.

 Restart your device and reset the AirPods

 One of the most basic troubleshooting steps is to restart your problematic device.
 Just turn it off and on again.
 But that isn’t so simple with AirPods because there isn’t an off switch!
 Instead, you should reset the earphones and pair them to your devices again.